 While Moses was up on the mountain receiving God’s laws, the people were getting anxious down on the plain.
 Moses spent forty days (Exodus 24:18) up on the mountain with God, and by the end of that time, the people were beginning to think Moses had died or left them.
 The people urged Aaron, their temporary leader, to make gods for them to follow.
 Since they were accustomed to having visual representations of gods, this was the natural (but sinful) result of their thinking.
 Aaron took their gold earrings, which they had brought from Egypt, and melted them down to make a golden idol.
 The idol he crafted for them was a calf, but Aaron maintained the name of the Lord in connection with it (Exodus 32:5).
 He was merging the pagan practices they were familiar with and the worship of the God they were just beginning to be re-acquainted with.
 Aaron called the people together and told them that the golden calf was the god who delivered them from Egypt.
 The people offered sacrifices and then engaged in pagan rituals, including orgies (Exodus 32:25) to worship this new god.

 Why did Aaron do this?
 Scripture doesn’t give us the full answer, but we can put certain clues together and get a fairly good picture.
 First, the people’s long familiarity with idol worship would incline them to follow that method in the absence of clear direction otherwise.
-It is likely that the people had not yet received the commands against idol worship, since Moses was yet to come down with the tablets of the law.
 Second, they were already in the habit of merging their beliefs with those of the people around them, a practice that would continue to plague them throughout the kingdom years.
 Third, Aaron was faced with an unruly crowd that placed a demand on him.
-The solution of making an idol and calling it by God's name seemed fairly reasonable.
+The solution of making an idol and calling it by God’s name seemed fairly reasonable.

 Why did he choose a calf/bull?
 His lame excuse to Moses—“It just came out of the fire like this!”
 Exodus 32:24)—was just a feeble attempt to dodge blame.
 He fashioned it with a graving tool (Exodus 32:4) and took great care to form it that way.
 Some have tried to show that the bull represented one of the gods of Egypt, but that doesn’t fit the text, because Aaron called a feast to the Lord (Yahweh) and said that it was the god(s) which brought them out of the land of Egypt.
 The bull was a symbol of strength and fertility, and the people were already familiar with bull gods from Egypt.
 Bulls were also typical animals of sacrifice, so to use their image as a symbol of the god being worshiped was a natural connection.
 Aaron’s bull was a mixture of the powerful God who delivered the people through mighty works and the pagan methods of worship that were borrowed from the people around them.